 Tom Manley was born into a political family.
 The late Peter Manley, Tom's grandfather and a successful dairy farmer, served as Liberal MPP for 12 years in the 1950's and 1960's.
 In high school, Tom was active in student government and, at 17, was the president of the local Young Liberals Association in Stormont Dundas and Glengarry.

-Tom took his concerns about sustainability into active politics as a candidate in Stormont-Dundas-Charlottenburg for the Green Party of Ontario in the Provincial election in October 2003, and again a candidate in Stormont-Dundas-South Glengarry in the Federal election of June 2004.
+Tom took his concerns about sustainability into active politics as a candidate in Stormont-Dundas-Charlottenburg for the Green Party of Ontario in the Provincial election in October 2003, and again a Green candidate in Stormont-Dundas-South Glengarry in the Federal election of June 2004.
 Tom had the honour of participating in the televised national agriculture debate alongside then minister of Agriculture Bob Speller.
-Tom sought the leadership of the Green Party of Canada in the summer of 2005 obtaining 37% of the vote, but incumbant Jim Harris renewed his mandate with 54% of the vote.
+Tom sought the leadership of the Green Party of Canada in the summer of 2005 obtaining 37% of the vote, but incumbent Jim Harris renewed his mandate with 54% of the vote.

 In September 2005, Tom reconsidered his strategy for sustainable development.
 He resigned from the Green Party and announced his intentions to seek the nomination for the Liberal Party of Canada in the upcoming election, which was eventually called for January 23rd 2006.
-Although Tom was not elected, he pursues his drive for environmental sustainability through political action.
+Although Tom was not elected, he pursues his drive for environmental sustainability through business and political action.

 Tom participated in the agriculture committee of the Liberal Renewal Commission in 2006 and helped produce policy recommendations on agricultural incomes, renewing the family farm, and support for organic agriculture.
 Tom supported Stéphane Dion for the leadership race in 2006 of the Liberal Party of Canada and volunteered on Stéphane's policy team in the agricultural and environmental domains.
 The leadership convention was a wonderful experience.